 Step 1: Login to your LambdaTest account.
 You would need to have Admin or User level access to see and install integrations.

-Step 3: Click on ‘INSTALL’ under the block that says ‘Paymo’.
+Step 3: Click on ‘ADD’ under the block that says ‘Paymo’.

 Step 4: Once you click on install, you will be redirected to the below screen.
 You will be asked to provide your Paymo API Token credentials in the highlighted fields to establish integration with LambdaTest.